stoneMo/CST-VGAE/README.md

 @inproceedings{mo2021longterm,
-  title={Long-term Head Pose Forecasting Conditioned on the Gaze-guiding Prior}, author={Shentong Mo and Miao Xin}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops}, year={2021}
+  title={Long-term Head Pose Forecasting Conditioned on the Gaze-guiding Prior}, author={Shentong Mo and Miao Xin}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops}, year={2021}
 }